 Welcome To Jay's Auto Repair

-We pride ourselves for being Detroit's highest trusted vehicle service repair station, earned from showing utmost respect for you and your vehicle!
+We pride ourselves for being Detroit's highest trusted vehicle service center, earned from showing utmost respect for you and your vehicle!
 At Jay's Auto Repair, we utilize the latest tools and the highest advanced technical training to deliver fast, expert, skilled repair solutions for all kinds of automobiles.
-Our service technicians boast over 60 years of combined experience, capable of diagnosing all mechanical problems your vehicle may be experiencing, and fixing any issues with ease and efficiency!
+Our ASE service technicians boast over 150 years of combined experience, capable of diagnosing all mechanical & electrical problems your vehicle may be experiencing, and fixing any issues with ease and efficiency!

 In addition to the unparalled expert service Jay's Auto Repair provides, the care we present to our customers coupled with affordable pricing further sets us above the competition.
 Our dedication to the individual needs of every vehicle, expert repair technicians staffed, fast service provided, and huge savings are just some of the reasons why our customers have been loyal to Jay's Auto Repair from the start, returning time and time again for all of their vehicle service needs.
 Jay's Auto Repair handles all from big to small, everything from general maintenance such as tire rotations, oil changes, and brake pad replacement, to larger issues including transmission and engine problems.